 Nasal spray: great in the short term, harmful in the long run

-A few cold days, your feet wet from the snow, and there it is: you've got a cold.
-Particularly annoying is the constantly blocked nose.
+Whether during the flu season or the first pollen flight, many suffer from nasal congestion almost all year long.
 Many people immediately seek relief from a nasal spray.
 But in most cases it's not long before you can't manage without it.
 And that can be dangerous.

 Author: